Back to Blog

 • Meeting materials are shared digitally, not on a room whiteboard

-2. Explicit Facilitation
+2. Assign a Facilitation Role

 Someone needs to actively manage participation balance.
 This facilitator: